PyFR/PyFR/doc/src/tutorials.rst

 Introduction
 ------------

-The following tutorials are designed to get you familiar with PyFR and its range of functionality.
+The following tutorials will help you gain familiar with PyFR and its range of functionality.

 3D Euler Vortex